Memgames: Nim values of

 The ruleset of \Mem\ is very similar to that of \Memplus.
-This might lead us to believe that its Grundy values should be closely related.
+This might lead us to believe that its nim values should be closely related.
 Indeed, this is true, although there are also some surprises.
-See Table~\ref{tab:memgrundy} as well as Figure~\ref{fig:memgrundy} for some Grundy values of \Mem.
+See Table~\ref{tab:memgrundy} as well as Figure~\ref{fig:memgrundy} for some nim values of \Mem.

 Evidently, there is a lot of structure here.
-Most of the Grundy values are indeed very similar to those of \Memplus, but there is a small parabolic region with some more fractal-like behavior.
-We have written the numbers in this parabolic region as old style numbers \oldstylenums{0123456789} to distinguish them from those in the main region.
+Most of the nim values are indeed very similar to those of \Memplus, but there is a small parabolic region with some more fractal-like behavior.
+In Table~\ref{tab:memgrundy}, a jagged dividing line on the left hand side of the table delineates the ``regular'' and ``fractal-like'' regions.

-\begin{thm} In the game of \Mem, if $k^2\ge n$, then $\mcG(n_k)=\lfloor\frac{n}{k}\rfloor$. \end{thm}
+\begin{thm} In the game of \Mem, if $k^2\ge n$, then $\msG(n_k)=\lfloor\frac{n}{k}\rfloor$. \end{thm}